-TransCanada has entered into binding agreements with Phoenix Energy Holdings Limited (Phoenix) to develop the Grand Rapids Pipeline project in Northern Alberta.
+TransCanada has entered into agreements with Brion Energy Corporation (Brion), formerly Phoenix Energy Holdings Limited, to develop the Grand Rapids Pipeline project in Northern Alberta.

-TransCanada and Phoenix will each own 50 per cent of the proposed $3-billion pipeline project that includes both a crude oil and a diluent line to transport volumes approximately 460 kilometres (287 miles) between the emerging oil sands producing area northwest of Fort McMurray and the Edmonton/Heartland region.
+TransCanada and Brion will each own 50 per cent of the recently approved $3-billion pipeline project that includes both a crude oil and a diluent line to transport volumes approximately 460 kilometres (287 miles) between the emerging oil sands producing area northwest of Fort McMurray and the Edmonton/Heartland region.

-The Grand Rapids Pipeline system is expected to be placed in service in multiple stages, with initial crude oil service by mid-2015 and the complete system in the second half of 2017, subject to regulatory approvals, with capital spent between 2014 and 2017.
-The system will have the capacity to move up to 900,000 barrels per day of crude oil and 330,000 barrels per day of diluent.
-TransCanada will operate the system and Phoenix has entered a long-term commitment to ship crude oil and diluent on it.
+The Grand Rapids Pipeline system is expected to be placed in service in stages, with initial crude oil service by mid-2016.
+The full system will have an ultimate capacity to move up to 900,000 barrels per day (bbl/d) of crude oil and 330,000 bbl/d of diluent.
+TransCanada will operate the system and Brion has entered into a long-term commitment to ship crude oil and diluent on it.

-The project will be constructed, owned and operated by the Grand Rapids Pipeline Limited Partnership, which is jointly owned by Phoenix and a wholly-owned subsidiary of TransCanada Corporation.
+The project will be constructed, owned and operated by the Grand Rapids Pipeline Limited Partnership, which is jointly owned by Brion and a wholly-owned subsidiary of TransCanada Corporation.